WASSER2545/PBench/README.md

 # Workload

 [Snowset](https://github.com/resource-disaggregation/snowset) contains several statistics (timing, I/O, resource usage, etc..) pertaining to ~70 million queries from all customers that ran on [Snowflake](https://www.snowflake.com/) over a 14 day period from Feb 21st 2018 to March 7th 2018.
-FlexBench uses the statistics in Snowset to synthesize database workloads.
+PBench uses the statistics in Snowset to synthesize database workloads.

 # Usage

-FlexBench can synthesize database workloads using different methods.
+PBench can synthesize database workloads using different methods.
 The following sections describe how to use each method.

 ## Configuration